メインコンテンツ

 Check that the residuals are normally distributed and uncorrelated by plotting a histogram, quantile-quantile plot, and ACF of the residuals.

-1. Close the Model Summary(ARIMA_PAU) document.
+1. Close the Fit(ARIMA_PAU) document.

-4. Click Residual Diagnostics > Autocorrelation Function.
+4. Click Model Fit Diagnostics > Residual Autocorrelation.

-At the top left this screen shot shows the tab Histogram for the variable (ARIMA_PAU) with a Residual Histogram of ARIMA_PAU.
-At the top right this screen shot shows the tab QQPlot for the variable (ARIMA_PAU) with a Residual Quantile-Quantile Plot of ARIMA_PAU.
+At the top left this screen shot shows the tab Hist for the variable (ARIMA_PAU) with a Residual Histogram of ARIMA_PAU.
+At the top right this screen shot shows the tab QQ for the variable (ARIMA_PAU) with a Residual Quantile-Quantile Plot of ARIMA_PAU.
 Across the bottom this screen shot shows the tab ACF for the variable (ARIMA_PAU) with a time series plot of the residual sample autocorrelation function of ARIMA_PAU.

 The residual plots suggest that the residuals are approximately normally distributed and uncorrelated.
 However, there is some indication of an excess of large residuals.
 This behavior suggests that a t innovation distribution might be appropriate.